Our Spring 2018 workshop, ‘Moral Distress and Powerlessness’, took place at the Wivenhoe Sailing Club on Friday 23rd February 2018.

 - Professor Elizabeth Epstein (University of Virginia)

-- Dr Alex Georgiadis (Healthwatch)
+- Dr Alex Georgiadis (University of Cambridge)

 - Professor John Lippitt (University of Hertfordshire)